saurabhcharde/Gesture-Recognition/README.md

 Used hand tracking to implement gesture recognition in OpenCV.

-Links of my results can be foung here:
+Links of my results can be found here:

 1. Game Play --
 https://www.youtube.com/watch?v=WGgRVrrj3J8